ppy/osu-wiki/wiki/History_of_osu!/Mapping_and_Modding_Timeline/en.md

 ### October

-- **2021-10-12:** Former Beatmap Nominators who resigned on good terms within the past year can now become full members immediately upon rejoining.
+- **2021-10-12:** Former Beatmap Nominators, who resigned on good terms within the past year, can now become full members immediately upon rejoining.
-- **2021-10-13:** osu!mania beatmaps do not require hitsound additions anymore.
+- **2021-10-13:** osu!mania beatmaps do not require hit sound additions anymore.
   - This was done in response of a [popular request from the community](https://osu.ppy.sh/community/forums/topics/1418542) in order to allow for easier approachability to osu!mania mappers of different upbringings.
 - **2021-10-18:** Spread rules for osu!mania beatmaps have been relaxed.
   - This was done upon request from the community via a [Ranking Criteria proposal](https://osu.ppy.sh/community/forums/topics/1440933) in order to make the under-utilized Ranked section more approachable to mappers.